Aelto/tw3-modlist-manager/README.md

 - create a directory in your witcher install `The Witcher 3` called `modlists`, so that you have `The Witcher 3/modlists`

 # Using it
 **IMPORTANT:** The tool has to run with administrator privileges to function correctly.
-This is because Windows stops simple program from creating symlinks, which is what this tool uses to be so efficient and fast.
+This is because Windows prevents simple programs from creating symlinks, which is what this tool uses to be so efficient and fast.
+You can do so on Windows by right clicking the executable and click "Run as Administrator". _Please be aware that running a program as administrator is usually a bad idea as it gives full access to your computer.
+In this case the tool is open source, which means you can see its [source code](https://github.com/Aelto/tw3-modlist-manager/tree/main/src) and confirm it doesn't do more than it should.
+But i thought i'd still talk about that point just so you're aware!_

 On first launch the option to `initialize` is available.
 This option moves the necessary vanilla files into a modlist called `vanilla`, so the files will be moved into `The Witcher 3/modlists/vanilla` (in case you want to revert it).
 Of course, if your current install was a modded game, your vanilla modlist won't be exactly vanilla but your current install.